Devender6052/student-performance-analysis/README.md

-# student-performance-analysis
+# Student Performance Analysis

-Data analysis project using Python, Pandas &amp; NumPy
+This project focuses on analyzing student data using Python.

+## Tools Used
+Python
+Pandas (Learning Phase)
+NumPy (Learning Phase)

+## Objective
+To explore student performance trends using data analysis.

+## Status
+Project in progress 🚀